-Based on the discussion that has been described, it can be concluded that there is no specific regulation of Artificial Intelligence in international law, especially in international humanitarian law.
-Therefore, a special arrangement is needed with the aim of providing limits rather than prohibiting the development of excessive weapons.
-Due to the use of weapons that can move on their own without any intervention by humans cannot include the principle of indiscriminate by nature, the principle of distinction, the principle of military necessity, and the principle of proportionality.
-Basically, the humanity principle is still a consideration.
-Although the state as a subject of international law can be held accountable for the use of AI.
-However, accountability by the commander as an order giver is still a problem because of the difficulty in proving that there is an element of violation.
-Normatively, there needs to be a clear relationship between the commander and subordinates as the armed forces of a country and have the same mission and goals.
-It is difficult to prove the element of guilt to the commander because the AI is not a moral agent who has a superior and subordinate relationship as it exists in soldiers in general.
-Therefore, the regulation of AI must be formulated specifically so that the use of AI can be carried out in accordance with procedures in international law.
+In conclusion, there was no specific regulation of AI in international humanitarian law.
+Therefore, a special arrangement was needed to provide limits rather than prohibit the development of excessive weapons.
+The use of autonomous weapons, which could operate independently without human intervention, might not inherently include the principles of indiscriminateness, distinction, military necessity, and proportionality.
+However, the humanity principle was also considered since the state as a subject of international law could be held accountable for the use of AI.
+Accountability by the commander as an order giver was still a problem because of the difficulty in proving the element of violation.
+Normatively, a clear relationship existed between the commander and subordinates as armed forces of a country.
+Establishing the element of guilt posed challenges due to the non-moral agency nature of AI, which lacked a hierarchical relationship of the superior-subordinate dynamics inherent in conventional soldiers.
+Therefore, the regulation of AI was crafted to ensure the usage was in line with established procedures within the framework of international law.

 Suggestion

-As explained in the discussion, the only regulation on the use of weapons in armed conflict is the 1907 Hague Convention.
-Even then, it only regulates prohibited weapons, and is still too general.
-Nowadays, weapons with artificial intelligence technology have been developed by many countries.
-So, to prevent the manufacture of artificial intelligence weapons that are very dangerous for human life, it is necessary to establish a regulation that regulates the manufacture and development of artificial intelligence weapons specifically.
+As stated in the discussion, the singular regulation addressing the use of weapons in armed conflict is the 1907 Hague Convention.
+However, this convention primarily focuses on specific weaponry and is excessively broad.
+In the contemporary landscape, numerous nations have advanced the development of weapons incorporating AI technology.
+To prevent the production of exceedingly negative AI weapons and safeguard human life, it is important to institute a regulation that explicitly governs the manufacture and progression.

-Individuals responsible for the use of artificial intelligence weapons or autonomous weapon systems include combatants, military commanders, programmers and designers of autonomous weapon systems.
-However, in practice, there are difficulties in identifying the perpetrator controlling the autonomous weapon system itself.
-Thus, there is a need for regulations that stipulate that each artificial intelligence weapon has an identity along with the person in charge who openly admits it.
-This is useful to facilitate accountability if things happen that violate international humanitarian law as a result of the artificial intelligence weapon.
+Individuals responsible for the use of AI or autonomous weapon systems include combatants, military commanders, programmers, and designers.
+In practice, there are difficulties in identifying the perpetrator controlling the autonomous weapon system.
+Therefore, there is a need for regulations where each AI weapon has an identity with the person in charge.
+This is useful to facilitate accountability when there is a violation of international humanitarian law.

 References